Morris Motors: Second World War

+Morris produced the popular Morris C8 Quad artillery prime mover towing artillery (such as the 25-pounder) and anti-tank guns (such as the 17-pounder) with some 10,200 made.
+Morris also produced some 2200 Morris Light Reconnaissance Cars, 100 Morris CS9 armoured cars, 21,319 Morris CS8 15cwt light trucks, the Morris C4 truck, Morris ML ambulance, 500 Morris Commercial 8x8 GS Terrapin (amphibious vehicle)s, and the Morris Commercial CD series trucks.

 Post-Second World War production

 Production restarted after the Second World War, with the pre-war Eight and Ten designs.
 In 1948 the Eight was replaced by what is probably the most famous Morris car, the Morris Minor designed by Alec Issigonis (who later went on to design the Mini) and reusing the small car name from 1928.
 The Ten was replaced by a new 1948 Morris Oxford MO, styled like a larger version of the Minor.
 A later Morris Oxford (the 1956 Morris Oxford III) was the basis for the design of India's Hindustan Ambassador, which continued in production until 2014.

 They used six engines and five (and a half) car bodies, of which the "specialist" three were obsolescent, the rest very closely related if not identical.

 BMC

 In 1952 the Nuffield Organization merged with its old rival the Austin Motor Company to form the British Motor Corporation (BMC).
 Nuffield brought the Morris, MG, Riley and Wolseley marques into the merger.
 Leonard Lord was in charge, which led to Austin's domination of the organisation.
 Badge-engineering was important to BMC and for many years the various marques would be seen on several families of similar vehicles.